-Ur-Energy USA has two jointly-held subsidiaries with NFU Wyoming: NFUR Bootheel, LLC ("NFUR Bootheel"), a limited liability company formed under the laws of the State of Colorado to facilitate participation in a venture project at our Bootheel Project; and NFUR Hauber, LLC ("NFUR Hauber"), a limited liability company formed under the laws of the State of Colorado to facilitate participation in a venture project at our Hauber project.
+Ur-Energy USA has two jointly-held subsidiaries with NFU Wyoming: NFUR Bootheel, LLC ("NFUR Bootheel"), a limited liability company formed under the laws of the State of Colorado to facilitate participation in a venture project at our Bootheel project; and NFUR Hauber, LLC ("NFUR Hauber"), a limited liability company formed under the laws of the State of Colorado to facilitate participation in a venture project at our Hauber project.

-NFUR Hauber has one wholly-owned subsidiary: Hauber Project LLC, a limited liability company formed under the laws of the State of Colorado to hold our Hauber project.
+NFUR Hauber has one wholly-owned subsidiary: Hauber Project LLC, a limited liability company formed under the laws of the State of Colorado to hold our Hauber property.
 NFUR Hauber is the sole member and manager of Hauber Project LLC.

-NFUR Bootheel holds an interest in The Bootheel Project, LLC, a limited liability company formed under the laws of the State of Colorado to hold the Bootheel property (and, formerly, the Buck Point property), a venture with Crosshair Exploration USA Inc. (ultimate parent-company, Canada Jetlines Ltd.), in which we own a 19.115% interest.
+NFUR Bootheel has one wholly-owned subsidiary: The Bootheel Project, LLC, a limited liability company formed under the laws of the State of Colorado to hold the Bootheel property (and, formerly, the Buck Point property).
+Following the resignation of the manager/majority member, Crosshair Exploration, NFUR Bootheel is now the sole member and manager of The Bootheel Project, LLC.

-Currently, and at December 31, 2018, our principal direct and indirect subsidiaries, and affiliated entities, and the jurisdictions in which they were incorporated or organized, are as follows:
+Currently, and at December 31, 2019, our principal direct and indirect subsidiaries, and affiliated entities, and the jurisdictions in which they were incorporated or organized, are as follows:

 We are engaged in uranium mining, recovery and processing operations, in addition to the exploration and development of uranium mineral properties.
 Our wholly-owned Lost Creek Project in Sweetwater County, Wyoming is our flagship property.
 The project has been fully permitted and licensed since October 2012.
-We received operational approval from the U.S. Nuclear Regulatory Commission ("NRC"), and started production operation activities in August 2013.
+We received operational approval from the U.S. Nuclear Regulatory Commission ("NRC") and started production operation activities in August 2013.
 Our first sales of production from Lost Creek were made in December 2013.

-Currently, we have multiple term uranium sales agreements in place with U.S. utilities for the sale of Lost Creek production or other yellowcake product at contracted pricing.
-Combined, these multi-year sales agreements represent a significant portion of our anticipated production into 2021.
-These agreements, individually, do not represent a substantial portion of our annual projected production, and our business is therefore not substantially dependent upon any one of the agreements.

-We are contractually committed to sell 500,000 pounds of uranium yellowcake during 2019, at an average price of approximately \$49 per pound.
-During 2018, we worked with our customers to establish our delivery schedule for these 2019 commitments.
-This schedule was created to avoid uneven cash flows that could result from uneven delivery schedules.
-We have taken advantage of the low prices in 2017-2018 to enter into purchase agreements for delivery of 500,000 pounds of uranium yellowcake into those contractual commitments.
+As has been true since we commenced operations and sales, we currently have term uranium sales agreements in place with U.S. utilities for the sale of Lost Creek production or other yellowcake product at contracted pricing.
+We are contractually committed to sell 200,000 pounds of Uranium Oxide (" U_3O_8 ") during 2020, at an average price of approximately \$42 per pound.
+During 2019, we worked with our customers to establish a delivery schedule for these commitments which are scheduled for H1 2020.
+We have taken advantage of the low prices in recent years to enter into purchase agreements for delivery into our contractual commitments and have again in 2020 secured such purchase agreements for the 200,000 pounds of U_3O_8 .
 The average cost of the purchases is \$26 per pound.
-We have already delivered a portion of those 2019 contractual commitments (97,500 pounds).
+We have already delivered a portion of those 2020 contractual commitments (33,000 pounds).
+Our other 2020 deliveries are scheduled in early Q2.